 Depressive Disorders

 Sadness touches all of our lives at different times, but depression can have enormous depths and devastating consequences.
 Feeling hopeless, helpless, worthless, or just empty and numb are classic signs of depression.
-You may find it difficult to concentrate, make decisions or enjoy things that used to bring you pleasure.
+You may find it difficult to concentrate, make decisions or enjoy things that used to please you.
 You may notice that you are sleeping or eating either too much or too little, you may have fatigue, headaches or aches and pains that do not seem to have an obvious cause.
 You are not alone.
-Approximately one in six adults worldwide suffers from depression at some point in life.
+Approximately one in six adults worldwide suffer from depression at some point in life.

 Treatment for Depression